-(In the following text, "Society" shall signify the American Physical Society, "Council" and "Executive Board" shall signify the Council and the Executive Board of the Society, respectively; "Executive-Officer" shall signify that Officer of the Society.)
+(In the following text, "Society" shall signify the American Physical Society, "Council" and "Board" shall signify the Council of Representatives and the Board of Directors of the Society, respectively; and "CEO" shall signify the Chief Executive Officer of the Society.)

-ARTICLE I -- NAME
+ARTICLE I – NAME

 This Topical Group of the American Physical Society shall be called the Topical Group on Hadronic Physics.

-ARTICLE II -- OBJECTIVE
+ARTICLE II – OBJECTIVE

-ARTICLE III -- ENABLING CONSTITUTIONAL PROVISION
+ARTICLE III – ENABLING CONSTITUTIONAL PROVISION

-Article VIII of the Constitution of the Society, as said Article may be subsequently revised or amended, is hereby incorporated in these Bylaws by reference.
+Article VIII of the Constitution and Bylaws, and the associated Policies and Procedures of the Society, as said Article, and Policies and Procedures, may be subsequently revised or amended, are hereby incorporated in these Bylaws by reference.

-ARTICLE IV -- MEMBERSHIP
+ARTICLE IV – MEMBERSHIP

-The members of the Topical Group shall consist of members of the Society who have indicated in accordance with procedures established by Council their desire to join the Topical Group and who retain membership from year to year by the payment of designated dues or by other method established by Council.
+The members of the Topical Group shall consist of members of the Society who have indicated in accordance with procedures established by Council their desire to join the Topical Group and who retain membership from year to year by the payment of designated dues or by other method established by the Board.

-ARTICLE V -- EXECUTIVE COMMITTEE
+ARTICLE V – EXECUTIVE COMMITTEE

 - Governance.
 The Topical Group shall be governed by an Executive Committee, which shall have general charge of the affairs of the Topical Group.

 - Executive Committee Meetings.
 The Executive Committee shall meet at least once each year.
-Any member of the Executive Committee unable to attend a meeting may name a nonvoting alternate to represent him or her, subject to the approval of the Chair.
+Any member of the Executive Committee unable to attend a meeting may name a GHP member as a nonvoting alternate to represent him or her, subject to the approval of the Chair.
 The Chair of the Topical Group shall preside over the Executive Committee meetings.
 A majority of the voting members, including at least two Officers, shall constitute a quorum.

-ARTICLE VI -- OFFICERS
+ARTICLE VI – OFFICERS